 Alnwick Castle opening times & ticket prices

-However some of the activities like the state rooms have a last entry of 4pm.
-The Fryery shuts at 3pm.
+However, some of the activities like the staterooms have last entry of 4 pm.
+The Friary shuts at 3 pm.
 So, make sure to check opening times while you’re here so you don’t miss out!

 It’s definitely more economical sense to buy a joint ticket for castle with the Alnwick Gardens.
 Combo tickets are £30.20 Adult and £13.25 a child.
 Concessions are £26.00.

 Is Alnwick Castle dog friendly?
 Unfortunately, only guide dogs are permitted on the Alnwick castle and grounds.
 But, there are many dog-friendly walks around the area!

 The Alnwick Garden

 Once you’ve explored Alnwick Castle you must pay a visit to The Alnwick Garden.
 It was the brainchild of The Duchess of Northumberland and her team of trusty gardeners transformed this area into a renaissance display!